dart-lang/language/working/static metaprogramming/intro.md

   class code generator for instance would ideally be a combination of several more targeted code generators for each of the desired features (`copyWith()`, `==`, `hashCode`, etc).
+* **Generated code must be debuggable and user visible**.
+See the Usability section below.

 ## Design constraints